Apadmi-Engineering/Mockzilla/mockzilla-management-ui/mockzilla-desktop/README.md

 Run the `mockzilla-management-ui:mockzilla-desktop:android` through Android Studio (ensuring you choose a tablet device/emulator).

-Note: This is just to make development of the desktop app easier, this is different to the embedded mobile UI which is in the `mockzilla-mobile-ui` module.
+Note: This is just to make development of the desktop app easier.
+It's different to the embedded mobile UI, which is in the `mockzilla-mobile-ui` module.